GoogleCloudPlatform/cloud-bigtable-examples/java/managed-vms/README.md

   (You may need to search for the API.)

 1. Select **APIs & Auth > Credentials**

+1. Generate a clientID

+The ClientID will go into src/main/java/webapp/index.html to support Google sign-in.

 1. Select **Generate new JSON key**